mummer4/mummer/README.md

 Further documentation, but potentially out of date, is in the [docs](../../tree/master/docs) directory.
 Please refer to the [INSTALL.md](INSTALL.md) file for installation instructions.

-This file contains brief descriptions of all executables in the base directory and general information about the MUMmer package.

 ## DESCRIPTION
 MUMmer is a system for rapidly aligning genome and protein sequences.
 The current version (release 4.x) can find all 20 base pair maximal exact matches between